IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/formality.md

 * Source and system output files for the generic quality test set MuST-C v1.2 (test-COMMON) for EN-DE, EN-ES, EN-IT, EN-RU and WMT newstest2020 for EN-JA and newstest2014 for EN-HI.
 Outputs should be formatted as:
-    * Plaintext files, one sentence per line, pre-formatted for scoring (detokenized, detruecased) One output file per system (corresponding to a generic formality level)
+    * Plaintext files, one sentence per line, pre-formatted for scoring (detokenized, detruecased) One output file per system (corresponding to a generic formality level), named `formality-control-[id].generic.[target]` (where id is used to distinguish if several approaches are submitted).

 In addition to the system outputs, participants are required to submit the performance of their system(s) in terms of BLEU score computed with SacreBLEU v2.0.0 (https://pypi.org/project/sacrebleu/2.0.0/), COMET v1.0.1 (https://pypi.org/project/unbabel-comet/1.0.1/), and formality control (using the script provided).
 We invite participants to also submit a paper describing their system(s) via the conference submission page.
 Systems with different training conditions (constrained/unconstrained; full/zero-shot) should be evaluated separately in the system description paper.